efeefe/is/pages/concepts/08.reuse-bin/item-opendott.md

     limit: 10
 ---

-Urban Service

-Track your donations
+Track your donations throughout

----
+===

+### Description

 Kerbside bins that allow citizens to donate unused objects.
 The equipment generates a tracking code that allows donors to learn where the objects are directed to, what is made of it and the social/economic impacts they have.

-### Description

 ### Open Questions